joyfar/MyJobService/README.md

 Setup a SQL database to store the configuration information for jobs you want to run.
 You can also define when and how frequently to run the job.
 Then in Program::GetListOfJobsToRun(), change the method to pull the list of jobs to run from the DB.

-Finally, create your own DLL and implment your own job code.
+Finally, create your own DLL with classes that implement _IJobTask_.
 Deploy your DLL (and any other dependencies) in the same folder as the application.
 Add the configuration information into your SQL database.
 The application will start running your jobs.